ColinOrr/colinorr.github.io/_posts/2015-02-04-dokku-development-paas.md

     git remote add geek dokku@colinthegeek.com:hello-world

-...where *"geek"* is the name of the remote, *"dokku"* is the Git user name *"colinthegeek.com"* is the server, and *"hello-world"* is the name of the app.
+...where *"geek"* is the name of the remote, *"dokku"* is the Git user name, *"colinthegeek.com"* is the server, and *"hello-world"* is the name of the app.

 Push the code to Dokku: